Customs intercepts dried shark fins, donkey genitals worth N1.23bn in Lagos

 Yusuf noted that this was through coordinated anti-smuggling activities in synergy with critical stakeholders.

-Yusuf while briefing the media on the scorecard of the command from January to July, said one suspect each was apprehended for the seized items and investigation ongoing.
+Yusuf while briefing the media on the scorecard of the command from January to July, said one suspect each was apprehended for the seized items and the investigation is ongoing.

 He noted that the suspect intercepted for the shark fins was a Nigerian and the item was heading to China while that of donkey genitals was a Chinese heading to Hong Kong.